stevecj/python-functools-too/README.md

 ---------------------------------

 Transform a function to always receive its arguments in the same form (which are positional and which are keyword) even if its implementation is less strict than what is described by its signature.

-This is for use where where the form in which the parameters are passed may be significant to its decorator (e.g. '@functools.cache' or 'functools.lru\_cache').
+This is for use where where the form in which the parameters are passed may be significant to its decorator (e.g. '@functools.cache' or 'functools.lru\_cache') and we want that form to be determined by the signature of the called function and not how they are given by the caller.

 Example: